iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier-GUI/README.md

 ![Testing The Universal Windows Application](images/Opposing-Classes-100.jpg)

+It appears that all of the false negatives have at least two things in common.

+- They all have distinctive areas of white
+- They all have at least one very similar training example in the opposite class

 ```
 8975_idx5_x1001_y1451_class1.png
 {"Confidence": "0.9526", "ResponseMessage": "IDC Not Detected With Confidence 0.9526", "Response": "OK", "Results": 0}